 A sequel that lives up to an original picture is a rare thing indeed.
-Even rarer is one that in some ways surpasses it, but James Cameron seemed to have the formula down to a tee back in the late-80s/early 90s.
+Even rarer is one that in some ways surpasses it, but director James Cameron managed to produce two of the most astonishing of any era in an incredibly short time period.
 In 1991, he in many ways bested his horror-infused sci-fi epic The Terminator with Terminator 2: Judgement Day, an action spectacular that kept Arnold Schwarzenegger front and centre by flipping the script and casting him as an obsolete terminator reprogrammed to take on a more modernised threat in Robert Patrick’s deliciously coldblooded T-1000 model.

 A few years prior, Cameron took Ridley Scott’s seminal sci-fi-horror Alien and made Aliens, which for some is the superior movie of the franchise.
 Rather than giving us a straight-up sequel in the same vein, the commercially shrewd filmmaker gave us a thrilling picture that ditched the quiet foreboding and creeping shadows for a heavy-artillery extravaganza that put action at the forefront, and all while retaining the essence of one of cinema’s most terrifying creations.
 So what made Cameron such an expert at delivering top-notch, high-profile sequels?

 For one thing, he knew how to thrill audiences in a way that prevented us from making too many negative comparisons to the first movie, but more importantly he understood what should and shouldn’t be altered.
 He knew that movies of this calibre were precious and that very little needed to change in order for a sequel to work.
-Franchise-spinning juggernauts like The Terminator and Alien are as close to perfect as you are ever likely to find within their particular genres and to stray too far from the original formula is a risky game that will invariably end in disaster.
+Franchise-spinning juggernauts like The Terminator and Alien are as close to perfect as you are ever likely to find within their particular genres, and to stray too far from an original formula is a risky game that will invariably end in disaster.
 In recent years, both franchises have been criticised for breaking those rules, but back then Cameron rarely put a foot wrong.
-Of course, respecting what went before is not enough in itself, and a statement has to be made if one is to make the ascension to franchise immortality.
+Of course, respecting what went before is not enough in itself.
+A statement has to be made if one is to make the ascension to franchise immortality.

 As precarious as it is to try to emulate such an established classic, there has to be significant change because a careful retread will always prove inferior.
 Once you have determined those essential elements, you then have to impress the kind of audience who expect to feel cheated by their impulse to see a movie that is almost destined to disappoint.
 With Judgement Day, Cameron altered two vital elements that set the movie apart from the original.
 Firstly, he upped the ante on both sides, giving the now hard-ass Sarah Connor her very own pet Cyberdyne Systems Model 101 Terminator, a newly creaking beast who would protect a species it was once programmed to eradicate.
 It was like witnessing a past-his-prime gunslinger hobbling into battle for one last stand-off, pulling out every trick available to him in the face of a younger, fitter adversary.